California-Data-Collaborative/ami-connect/amideploy/README.md

 sudo systemctl restart nginx
 ```

 Now you should be able to access your Airflow site in your browser using the domain name you picked.
 Login with the username and password we created above.
+Use "http", not "https".